 - Overseeding: 1.5 lbs/1,000 sq ft

 - Planting Depth: ¼”

 Mowing Height: 3”

 Remove debris, then rake the soil to loosen and smooth the top layer.

-Spread the seed evenly using a sp.eader.
-For new lawns, apply a starter fertilizer.
-Rake gently to work your seed & fertilizer into the soil.
+Spread the seed evenly using a drop, rotary or hand-held spreader according to the recommended spreader settings.
+Rake gently to work your seed & fertilizer in though the soil.

-This is the most important step!
-Keep the soil moist by watering daily (twice a day if you have to) until grass sprouts and reaches about 3" tall.
+Keep the soil moist by watering daily as needed until grass sprouts and reaches about 3" tall.